URSec/Silhouette-Evaluation/README.md

 |   |-- pinlock           # Source code of PinLock application
 |   |-- stm32apps         # Source code of 4 applications from manufacturer
 |   |-- stm32f469i-dis... # Source code of HAL library for STM32F469 Discovery
+|   |-- project-template  # Source code of a project template for new projects
 |
 |-- README.md             # This README file
 ```